gobwas/ws/README.md

 # Features

 - Zero-copy upgrade
-- No intermediate allocations during IO
+- No intermediate allocations during I/O
 - Low-level API which allows to build your own packet handling and buffers reuse